Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ```

 Output will be Prokka annotation files in per-sample directories within `./Insertion_sequences` with PBS logs written to `./Logs/IS`.

+If your jobs finished with an exit status of 2 after failing to run the `tbl2asn` command, this can be safely ignored for the purposes of this pipeline, as the resultant `.gbk` file is not used.
+If you require a `.gbk` file, try updating the copy of `tbl2asn` within the prokka `binaries/linux` directory.

 The following scripts will annotate the putative IS seqeunces with contig ID and species, filtering for only the passenger or transposase genes from the Prokka GFF file.